-(You're reading all posts by David Pierini) David Pierini is an award-winning Chicago-based photojournalist who writes about photography, especially interesting work being done with mobile devices.
-Considered a luddite by most of his friends, they did not believe him when he broke the news that he would be contributing to a technology website.
+(You're reading all posts by David Pierini) David Pierini joins the Cult of Mac team from the newspaper world, where he was a writer and long-time photographer.
+Considered a luddite by most of his friends, they did not believe him when he broke the news that he would be writing for a technology website.
 He is fascinated by human nature and would love to cultivate stories about the people driving the tech bus.
 Reach out to him at email@example.com.

 About David Pierini

 If a selfie stick can’t help you get everyone in your group photo, use a satellite.